 The Eye of Horus, which is a symbol and a separate entity, is also known as the Wadjet, after the goddess.

 Wadjet and Ra

-Wadjet appeared in several myths of Ra.
-In one story, Ra sent Wadjet to find Shu and Tefnut, who had journeyed to the primordial waters.
+Wadjet appeared in several myths involving Ra.
+In one particular story, Ra sent Wadjet to find Shu and Tefnut, who had journeyed to the primordial waters.
 After they returned, Ra cried out in relief, and shed several tears.
 His tears transformed into the first ever human beings on earth.
 As a reward for her services, Ra placed the snake-goddess in his crown, so that she could always protect and guide him.

 Wadjet is sometimes identified as the Eye of Ra, the female counterpart of Ra.
 The Eye is portrayed as a ferocious and violent force that subjugates the enemies of Ra.
-In one myth, Ra sent the fierce Wadjet to slay those who opposed him.
+In another myth, Ra sent the fierce Wadjet to slay those who opposed him.
 The wrath of Wadjet was so strong that she almost destroyed all of humankind.
 In order to prevent further destruction, Ra covered the land in red beer, which resembled blood.
 Wadjet was tricked into drinking the liquid, and her rage was appeased.
 However, sometimes Sekhmet, Bastet, Mut and Hathor take on the role of the Eye of Ra.

 Wadjet’s Symbols and Traits